Aitslab/EasyNER/README.md

 conda activate env_pipeline
 ```

+5. Provide documents in the form of PubMed IDs, CORD metadata, or through free text.

-5. Edit the config file with correct paths to your documents
+6. Edit the [config file](congig.json) with correct paths to your documents.

-6. Run the following command:
+7. Run the following command:

 ```python
 python main.py